 Students from outside the EU/EEA

-As with all applicants, there is a small possibility that you could be offered a place after you complete your admissions application with your final transcript.
-We don’t recommend that you apply, and wait instead for the spring semester - or following autumn - for a few reasons:
+As with all applicants, there is a small possibility you could be offered a place after you complete your admissions application with your final transcript.
+However, we recommend you wait and apply for the spring semester - or following autumn - for a few reasons:

 - You’re required to obtain a residence permit in order to study in Sweden.
-By the time you submit your final transcript and your application is processed, there most likely won’t be sufficient time for you to obtain the residence permit.
+By the time you submit your final transcript and your application is processed, there most likely won’t be enough time for you to receive a residence permit.

 - If you’ve paid the application fee of 900 SEK, it will not be refunded.